eng-1/eng-1.github.io/_posts/2019-1-27-APK-Unpacking.md

 ...

 ```
  From the results, we can immediately see that our application uses native code (.so), Java (.dex), and C Sharp (.dll).
-While at first glance the amount of files may seem daunting, the steps needed to reverse engineer each are simple and straightforward, and I will go over in detail exactly what needs to be done.
+While at first glance the amount of files may seem daunting, the steps needed to reverse engineer each are simple and straightforward, and I will make sure to go over in detail exactly what needs to be done.